olga12401/CLI-command/README.md

 # CLI-command

+## ls

+The 'ls' command in the command line interface (CLI) is used to list the contents of a directory.
+It displays the files and directories within the specified directory, allowing you to see what files and folders exist in a particular location.

 ## cat
 The cat command is used to display the contents of a file.
 The term "cat" stands for "concatenate," which originally was its primary function: to concatenate and display the content of one or multiple files.
 However, it's most commonly used to simply display the contents of a single file.